GuopingJia/pcai-helm-examples/README.md

-# Helm Charts for a list of sample apps
+# Helm Charts for a collection of sample applications

-A list of sample apps' helm charts modified with required istio and kyverno changes to be easily deployed in HPE PCAI environment:
+A collection of sample applications' Helm charts, updated with the necessary *Istio* and *Kyverno* modifications for seamless deployment in the *HPE Private Cloud AI* environment:

 * Open WebUI
 * PostgreSQL